 Others have just wanted to say 'thank-you' for information that met their needs.

-And some have sent in their own public speaking tips and speeches.
+And some have sent in their own speeches to share like these sample eulogies.

 As the Disney song says, 'It's a small world after all'.